paetynrelich/paetynrelich.github.io/README.md

 ## Why?
 - Easier to use
-  - Only press one button # indented 2 spaces
+  - Only press one button
-* Displays:      # alternate bullet syntax
+* Displays:
   * Floor you are on
   * If the doors are opening/closing
   * If the elevator is going up/down